Astros lose combo no-hit try in 8th; Rangers’ skid hits 11

 TRAINER’S ROOM

-Rangers: Gallo was out of the starting lineup, but manager Chris Woodward said he was fine, and it was just to give him a rest.
+Rangers: Gallo was out of the starting lineup, but Woodward said he was fine, and it was just to give him a rest.

 Astros: 3B Alex Bregman (strained left quadriceps) said he would be starting a rehabilitation assignment with Triple-A Sugar Land in the next couple of days.
 Bregman will likely need several games in the minors after sitting out since June 17. … RHP Josh James left Houston to resume a rehabilitation assignment with Sugar Land after a setback with a sore hamstring.
 James has not played this season while recovering from off-season hip surgery.